ktorio/ktor-documentation/codeSnippets/snippets/client-sse/README.md

 ./gradlew :server-sse:run
 ```

-Then, execute the following command:
+Then, open a separate tab and execute the following command to start the client application:

 ```bash
 ./gradlew :client-sse:run